-If you’ve just started wedding planning and you’re looking for how to find a wedding venue in Auckland, Bay of Islands or Coromandel you’re in the right place!
-(If not, see the more general wedding venue guide.)
+If you’ve just started wedding planning and you’re looking for the perfect venue for your wedding in Auckland, Waiheke Island, Bay of Islands or Coromandel you’re in the right place.

-- Where to begin searching for a wedding venue in Auckland (and greater Auckland/surrounds);
+- Where to begin searching for a wedding venue in Auckland (and greater Auckland/Northland/surrounds);

 - What to consider before you sign a wedding venue contract; and

-- Suggestions for Auckland wedding venues (e.g. BYO, budget, unique, large venue, auckland vineyards)
+- Suggestions for Auckland wedding venues by type (e.g. BYO, budget, unique, large venue, auckland vineyards)

-We are just so spoiled for choices of wedding venues in New Zealand, and Aucklanders are some of the luckiest kiwis when it comes to picking a spot.
-Whether you’re looking for a spot in Auckland city itself, want to head across the water for a beautiful Waiheke Island wedding, or you’re planning a wedding a little outside of Auckland, say Coromandel or Bay of Islands, you’re inundated with options.
+We are just so spoiled for choices of wedding venues in New Zealand, and Aucklanders are some of the luckiest kiwis when it comes to picking a spot to get hitched.
+Whether you’re looking for a venue in Auckland city itself, want to head across the water for a beautiful Waiheke Island wedding, or you’re planning a wedding a little further afield in Coromandel or Bay of Islands, you’re inundated with options.
 Sea views, lush greenery, award-winning food and wine, or a centrally located city roof-top – it’s all on offer here.

 How do you choose between two great locations or venues?

-If you find it hard to choose between various locations, e.g. a great Auckland city venue and a great Bay of Islands venue, you need to put pen to paper.
+If you find it hard to actually choose between various locations, e.g. a great Auckland city venue and a great Bay of Islands venue, start by writing a list of the attributes of each.
 The same applies if you’re choosing between two great venues in the same location.

 Still struggling?
 Plan a weekend getaway and explore!
-Take a road trip over to Bethells Beach Cottages, or a longer drive to Kauri Bay Boomrock (one of Auckland’s newest, and most incredible wedding venues).
+Take a road trip over to Bethells Beach Cottages, or a longer drive to Kauri Bay Boomrock.
 You could do a vineyard tour through one of the many wine regions near Auckland, stopping at each venue for a look around, (and a wine for the passenger), head out for a weekend away, and take your time to see where you fall in love with.

-Waiheke Island is only 30 minutes’ ferry from Auckland and is one of the most beautiful spots in the country.
-To identify all the best Waiheke wedding venues, head on over to The Wedding Map: Waiheke and scroll through all the stunning options according to other requirements (such as size, or style).
-Mudbrick and Cable Bay are two of the most popular vineyard wedding venues, Lavender Hill is a stunning house available for hire, and Delamore Lodge is worth a look too.
-My Waiheke is another great place to start to begin planning your Waiheke Island dream day once you’ve found a wedding venue too
+Waiheke Island is only 30 minutes’ ferry from Auckland and is one of the most beautiful spots in the country to get married.
+Mudbrick and Cable Bay are two of the most popular vineyard wedding venues on Waiheke, Lavender Hill is a stunning house available for hire, and Delamore Lodge is worth a look too.
+My Waiheke is another great place to start to begin planning your Waiheke Island wedding day once you’ve found a wedding venue too

 Also a short distance from Auckland are the vineyards and wedding venues of Kumeu, where you’ll find Gracehill Vineyard Estate, a beautiful spot for both summer and winter weddings.
 There’s lovely accommodation nearby at Rosebud Cottage too, where Blair and I stayed last year, and the best cake-bakers in the business – PaulaJane Cakes – are nearby.
 Further north is Matakana (see Ascension Wine Estate), and beyond that, Bay of Islands, so hit the road and explore.
 A quick note though… Don’t arrive unannounced at wedding venues – especially on a Friday or Saturday – you might crash a wedding!.

-Whether you’re looking at various venues on the internet, their websites or The Wedding Map, it can be hard to get a general feel for the wedding, without seeing actual wedding photos at the venue.
-If you know the general location but you haven’t come across the venue yet, this technique is also effective, in which case just use the name of the location, or the name of a nearby venue.
+When you’re looking at various venues on the internet, it can be hard to get a general feel for the wedding, without seeing actual wedding photos at the venue.
+Or, if you know the general location but you haven’t come across the right wedding venue yet, this technique is also effective, in which case just use the name of the location, or the name of a nearby venue.

 For example, I was looking for a Bay of Islands wedding venue, and knew of the BOI wedding venue Eagles Nest, so I searched “Eagles Nest Wedding Photography” and found a wedding shot by Jess Burges.
 From there, I was able to explore Jess’s other weddings, and find other venues in her location, such as Kerikeri, Whangarei and Mangawhai.